Foreign bodies in the airways

 • Restriction of physical activity for a few days

-Follow-up X-rays or a follow-up bronchoscopy may be indicated depending on the clinical course to confirm complete recovery and detect possible complications early.
+Follow-up X-ray images or a follow-up bronchoscopy may be indicated depending on the clinical course to confirm complete recovery and to detect possible complications early.

-• Age-appropriate toys suitable for the animal’s size
+• Age-appropriate toys adapted to the size of the animal

 • Avoidance of small bones or splintering chew toys